WNC Farm to School Jumpstart Grants

-ASAP’s Growing Minds Farm to School program works to connect schools with local agriculture and give children positive experiences with healthy fresh foods through the four components of farm to school: farm field trips, local food cooking, school gardens, and local food in school cafeterias.
+ASAP’s Growing Minds Farm to School mini-grant program connects schools throughout our 60-county Appalachian Grown region with local agriculture and gives children positive experiences with healthy fresh foods through the four components of farm to school: farm field trips, local food cooking, school gardens, and local food in school cafeterias.

 Local Food Cooking Stipends